-Mr White submits that this passage does not do justice to the doctrine of issue estoppel as it should be appli the present case.
+Mr White submits that this passage does not do justice to the doctrine of issue estoppel as it should be applied the present case.
 We disagree.
-56. In our view the critical point is, as Mr De Marco submits, that the two decisions are dealing different conduct by the Appellant.
-The first Tribunal is concerned with the decision whether to hav investigation or not; the second Tribunal is concerned with the outcome of the investigation.
-Further the before the first Tribunal was whether the decision to hold the investigation was made on the grounds or Respondents' Marxist/Trotskyite beliefs.
-The issue before the second Tribunal was whether the Respondents were banned from holding office because they asserted a breach of union rules.

-57. The conclusion of the first Tribunal that the Respondents' specific political views did not constit religion or belief for the purposes of the statutory protection under the Regulations was plainly not releva the decision of the second Tribunal.

-58. The first Tribunal dismissed all the claims of the four Respondents on the basis that the Tribunal has jurisdiction.
-However in case they were wrong in their decision on the matter of jurisdiction they went of consider the other issues on liability.

-59. The claim before the second Tribunal arose from the findings and conclusions of the investig committee.
-The issue for the Tribunal was whether the Appellants were unjustifiably disciplined, contra s.64 TULR(C)A.

-60. It is clear that the first Tribunal was aware that the second set of tribunal proceedings had comme and were to be determined.
-At paragraph 83 the first Tribunal noted that "it is not the outcome o disciplinary actions we are concerned with but the treatment of the Claimants to the date of the Claim Form the proceedings before them.

-61. We conclude that issue estoppel has no application in the present case.

-Ground 3: application of incorrect test under s.65(5) TULR(C)A

-Ground 5: perversity in finding that s.65(5) TULR(C)A does not apply

-62. We consider these two grounds concerning the application of s.65(5) TULR(C)A together.
-The ma parts of the Tribunal judgment state:
+- In our view the critical point is, as Mr De Marco submits, that the two decisions are dealing different conduct by the Appellant.
+The first Tribunal is concerned with the decision whether to have investigation or not; the second Tribunal is concerned with the outcome of the investigation.
+Further the before the first Tribunal was whether the decision to hold the investigation was made on the grounds of Respondents' Marxist/Trotskyite beliefs.
+The issue before the second Tribunal was whether the Respondentes are dealing to the decision whether the decision was made on the grounds of Respondents' Marxist/Trotskyite beliefs.
+The issue before the second Tribunal was whether the Respondence to the decision holding office because they asserted a breach of union rules. - 57.
+The conclusion of the first Tribunal that the Respondents' specific political views did not constit religion or belief for the purposes of the statutory protection under the Regulations was plainly not relevant the decision of the second Tribunal. - 58.
+The first Tribunal dismissed all the claims of the four Respondents on the basis that the Tribunal has jurisdiction.
+However in case they were wrong in their decision on the matter of jurisdiction they went consider the other issues on liability. - 59.
+The claim before the second Tribunal arose from the findings and conclusions of the investig committee.
+The issue for the Tribunal was whether the Appellants were unjustifiably disciplined, contrast.64 TULR(C)A. - 60.
+It is clear that the first Tribunal was aware that the second set of tribunal proceedings had comme and were to be determined.
+At paragraph 83 the first Tribunal noted that "it is not the outcome of disciplinary actions we are concerned with but the treatment of the Claimants to the date of the Claim Form the proceedings before them. - 61.
+We conclude that issue estoppel has no application in the present case. - Ground 3: application of incorrect test under s.65(5) TULR(C)A - Ground 5: perversity in finding that s.65(5) TULR(C)A does not apply - 62.
+We consider these two grounds concerning the application of s.65(5) TULR(C)A together.
+The marparts of the Tribunal judgment state: - "84.

-"84.
 The Respondents' case in essence is that the Claimants would have been banned from holding office for periods ranging from three to five years, regardless of any assertions they made that the SOC was not acting in accordance with the Union's rules, because they had produced a leaflet that had caused racial offence, even though they had never intended such offence and had apologised immediately to those who had been offended by it. ...